asyncapi/website/pages/docs/concepts/asyncapi-document/resuable-parts.md

 ## External URL

 You can use the ref keyword to reference an external URL.
-Ensure the external URL should provide the referenced component in a compatible format, such as YAML or JSON.
+Ensure the external URL provides the referenced component in a compatible format, such as YAML or JSON.

 The image below defines the process of referencing an external URL.